 - A. Administrative Review.
 An application for a conditional use permit within the floodplain overlay district will be processed and reviewed in accordance with Section 3.4.4 of this ordinance. - B. Factors Used in Decision-Making.
-In passing upon conditional use applications, the City Council shall consider all relevant factors specified in other sections of this ordinance, and those factors identified in Section 10.9.3(E)4.7.3(I)(3)(e) of the floodplain overlay district. - C. Conditions Attached to Conditional Use Permits.
+In passing upon conditional use applications, the City Council shall consider all relevant factors specified in other sections of this ordinance, and those factors identified in Section 10.9.3.E of the floodplain overlay district. - C. Conditions Attached to Conditional Use Permits.
 The City Council may attach such conditions to the granting of conditional use permits as it deems necessary to fulfill the purposes of this ordinance.
-Such conditions may include, but are not limited to, the following: - (1) Modification of waste treatment and water supply facilities. - (2) Limitations on period of use, occupancy, and operation. - (3) Imposition of operational controls, sureties, and deed restrictions. - (4) Requirements for construction of channel modifications, compensatory storage, dikes, levees, and other protective measures. - (5) Floodproofing measures, in accordance with the State Building Code and this ordinance.
+Such conditions may include, but are not limited to, the following: - (1) Modification of waste treatment and water supply facilities. - (2) Limitations on period of use, occupancy, and operation. - (3) Imposition of operational controls, sureties, and deed restrictions. - (4) Requirements for construction of channel modifications, compensatory storage, dikes, levees, and other protective measures. - (5) The prevention of soil erosion or other possible pollution of public waters both during and after construction. - (6) Floodproofing measures, in accordance with the State Building Code and this ordinance.
 The applicant must submit a plan or document certified by a registered professional engineer or architect that the floodproofing measures are consistent with the regulatory flood protection elevation and associated flood factors for the particular area. - D. Submittal of Hearing Notices to the Department of Natural Resources (DNR).
-The Zoning

-Administrator shall submit hearing notices for proposed conditional uses to the DNR sufficiently in advance to provide at least ten days' notice of the hearing.
+The Zoning Administrator shall submit hearing notices for proposed conditional uses to the DNR sufficiently in advance to provide at least ten days' notice of the hearing.
 The notice may be sent by electronic mail or U.S. Mail to the respective DNR area hydrologist. - E. Submittal of Final Decisions to the DNR.
 A copy of all decisions granting conditional uses shall be forwarded to the DNR within ten days of such action.
 The notice may be sent by electronic mail or U.S. Mail to the respective DNR area hydrologist.

-10.10 Nonconformities
+10.10 Nonconformities.